rolandbaer/list-last-changes/readme.txt

-=== List Last Changes ===Contributors: rolandbaerTags: last changes, pagesRequires at least: 3.0.0Tested up to: 4.2.0License: GPLv2 or laterStable tag: 0.4.0
+=== List Last Changes ===Contributors: rolandbaerTags: last changes, pagesDonate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=PRW4QXZ3DHWL6&lc=GB&item_name=List%20Last%20Changes%20Plugin&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG_global%2egif%3aNonHostedRequires at least: 3.0.0Tested up to: 4.2.0License: GPLv2 or laterStable tag: 0.4.0
 Shows a list of the last changes in the widget area.
 == Description ==Shows a list of the last changes in the widget area.
 Additional features include:* Select the number of entries in the list* Define pages to be exludedTo exclude a page from being listed in the widget add the following custom field to the page:name: list_last_changes_ignorevalue: trueTo include it again set the value to false or remove the custom field cempletly.